This post may contain affiliate links. Please read my disclosure policy.

 This fruity mango cocktail is a crowd-pleaser, especially in the summertime.
 A twist on the classic lava flow drink, you’ll swirl together a rum infused mango puree and coconut pineapple puree.
 Easy to make with a blender, and tastes like a beach vacation in a glass!

 I’m at the point in this pandemic where I miss things.
 Hugs.
-Friends.
 Eating out.
 Getting in my car and going anywhere without anxiety.
 Traveling.

 Don’t get me wrong – I love spending time at home and the joys of every day life.
 But I also really love exploring the world.
 I feel like all of us, at some point during this pandemic, have wished we could run away from it all.
 And be on a Caribbean beach, sipping a frozen tropical drink like this Mango Lava Flow drink, with its two-toned swirl and rum zing.
+Or even on a patio with friends drinking Cherry Frose!

 But.
 We are here.
 So let’s make this beachy cocktail at home this summer, and dream we’re somewhere else, like Hawaii.
 You in?